 Some platforms, such as Twitter, for example, are single accounts.
 These are in no way linked to anyone else's private accounts.
 But, if your team consists of more than a couple people, you will still likely place the login info in many hands.

-- Keep tabs on every new device and its owner with access to an account.
-If your company works with BYOD, you probably can't control what your employees do with their personal devices, but you can at least know whether new logins or region-specific activities are coming from internal sources or from bad actors.
+- Keep track of every new device and its owner with access to an account.
+If your company has a BYOD policy, you probably can't control what your employees do with their personal devices, but you can at least know if new logins or region-specific activity is coming from internal sources or bad actors.

-- Change the account password regularly, particularly if a user leaves the company or any unknown activity is noticed.
-Most social media sites email users when "strange" activities, such as unknown logins, occur.
+- Change account passwords regularly, especially if a user leaves the company or unknown activity is detected.
+Most social media sites email users when "strange" activity occurs, such as unknown logins.

-- Highly encourage or mandate that administrators enact strong security measures for their personal devices, such as biometrics (facial recognition or fingerprinting, etc).
-You can't force employees to change their personal device settings, but you can forbid access to company accounts on personal devices without these measures.
+- Strongly encourage or require administrators to implement strong security measures for their personal devices, such as biometrics (facial recognition or fingerprinting, etc.).
+You can't force employees to change their personal device settings, but you can prohibit access to corporate accounts on personal devices without these measures.

-- Connect your account to verification email addresses and phone numbers owned and controlled by your company.
+- Associate your account with verification email addresses and phone numbers that your company owns and controls.
 For example, email@example.com, or use the work emails of your social media managers.

-Keeping facelift safe and secure for our customers is our top priority and we're proud to do this by providing not only a safe product, but also by treating our customers' data and security seriously.
+Keeping Facelift safe and secure for our customers is our top priority, and we're proud to do that not only by providing a secure product, but also by taking our customers' data and security seriously.

-And not only that, we want you to succeed on social!
-This means knowing social media platforms inside and out, helping to educate you on their features and capabilities, all while staying on top of changes in technology and trends.
+Not only that, we want you to be successful on social!
+That means knowing social media platforms inside and out, helping you understand their features and capabilities, and staying on top of technology changes and trends.

-We want your accounts to be safe whether they're on facelift or off, so keep these instructions in mind when you do your next security review.
+We want your accounts to be secure whether they're on Facelift or not, so keep these instructions in mind the next time you do a security review.